- Residency and Fellowship Programs

 - Have an M.D. or O.D. degree and be < 6 years beyond completion of terminal training program.

 - Complete an accredited Internal Medicine residency program in the U.S. or Canada, or equivalent foreign training.

 - Take the United States Medical Licensing Examination Step 3 exam by Nov.
 1; or declare intent to pass it by January, 6 months prior to the fellowship start date.
 Fellowship candidates must be licensed by July 1.

-- Obtain appropriate U.S. visa status prior to starting the fellowship
+- Must be a U.S. citizen, permanent resident or obtain appropriate U.S. visa status prior to starting the fellowship.

 How to Apply

-One or two positions are available annually on a competitive basis.
+Positions are available annually on a competitive basis.
 Applicants must be able to begin the fellowship starting July 1.
 The one-year program will end June 30 of the next year.
 No matching program services are used.
-No direct emails to the program are accepted.

 The application must include the following documents:

 A letter of application and all supporting documentation must be submitted by e-mail to Lisa Foucheaux-Heider (LMFoucheaux@mdanderson.org; 713-745-4247).
 Documents must be received by September 30 of the year preceding the appointment date.